evilstreak/markdown-js/README.md

 # markdown-js

-Yet another markdown parser, this time for JavaScript.
-There's a few options that precede this project but they all treat markdown to HTML conversion as a single step process.
-You pass markdown in and get HTML out, end of story.
+Yet another Markdown parser, this time for JavaScript.
+There's a few options that precede this project but they all treat Markdown to HTML conversion as a single step process.
+You pass Markdown in and get HTML out, end of story.
 We had some pretty particular views on how the process should actually look, which include:

-  * producing well-formed HTML.
+  * Producing well-formed HTML.
 This means that `em` and `strong` nesting is important, as is the ability to output as both HTML and XHTML
-  * having an intermediate representation to allow processing of parsed data (we in fact have two, both [JsonML]: a markdown tree and an HTML tree)
+  * Having an intermediate representation to allow processing of parsed data (we in fact have two, both [JsonML]: a markdown tree and an HTML tree)
-  * being easily extensible to add new dialects without having to rewrite the entire parsing mechanics
+  * Being easily extensible to add new dialects without having to rewrite the entire parsing mechanics
-  * having a good test suite.
+  * Having a good test suite.
 The only test suites we could find tested massive blocks of input, and passing depended on outputting the HTML with exactly the same whitespace as the original implementation